VirusPilot/stratux-pi4/README.md

 This started as a script just for myself to build a Stratux Europe for a Pi4B, based on:
 - https://github.com/b3nn0/stratux
-- https://github.com/Determinant/dump1090-fa-stratux (based on dump1090-fa)
-- https://osmocom.org/projects/rtl-sdr/ (apt version used for dump1090-fa)
+- https://osmocom.org/projects/rtl-sdr/ (apt version used for dump1090)
 - Raspbian Buster Lite
 - Raspberry Pi4B (also tested on Pi3B)